Overview of South Dakota Colleges & Schools

 Private Universities & Colleges

-In South Dakota there are nine accredited private four-year colleges.
+In South Dakota there are eight accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in South Dakota.

 Bible & Christian Colleges